nuodb/terraform-provider-nuodbaas/README.md

 ## Getting started

-Once the Terraform provider and DBaaS access have been configured, you can use Terraform to manage NuoDB projects and databases.
+Once DBaaS access has been configured, you can use Terraform to manage NuoDB projects and databases.

 The following Terraform configuration defines a NuoDB project (`nuodbaas_project`) and database (`nuodbaas_database`).